oscarsolerfollana/Example-of-the-Repository-and-Unit-of-Work-Patterns-with-.NET/README.md

 # Example of the Repository and Unit of Work Patterns with .NET

 > In this example, I want to show an implementation of Repository Pattern and Unit of Work Pattern in .NET.
-We will use Entity Framework to connect to a Data Base.
+We will use Entity Framework to connect to a database.
 <br/>

 ## DbContext